pulp-platform/pulp-dronet/tiny-pulp-dronet-v3/README.md

 .
 └── tiny-pulp-dronet-v3/
-    ├── dataset/ # directory where you must put the PULP-Dronet v3 dataset ├── training/ # directory where all training checkpoints, logs, and tensorboard files are saved.
-    │   ├── crazyflie-app/ # Crazyflie STM32 code (flight controller)
-    │   │   ├── inc/ ...
+    ├── dataset/ # directory where you must put the PULP-Dronet v3 dataset │   ├── training/ # put here the training dataset, dowloaded from Zenodo │   └── testing/  # put here the testing dataset, dowloaded from Zenodo ├── drone-applications/ # code running on the Bitcraze Crazyflie 2.1 nano-drone and the GAP8 SoC │   ├── crazyflie-app/ # Crazyflie STM32 code (flight controller) │   │   ├── inc/ ...
     │   │   ├── src/ ...